helmuttheis/helmuttheis.github.io/README.md

 # HMS
-Summay of projects maintained by HMS

-This page is under construction.
+This is the repository for [GitHub pages](https://helmuttheis.github.io/)
-# HMSAuth
-Authentication for Xamarin Forms as a portable library
-# HMSSPX
-A SharePoint explorer for Xamarin Forms